Free English Lessons

 During the work week, there just isn’t the time to do much.

-It’s also useful to say how often you do things.
+It’s also useful to say how often you do things when talking about your daily routine in English.
 Here, you can use adverbs like ‘often’, ‘generally’, ‘sometimes’ or ‘occasionally.’
 You can also use time phrases like ‘once a week’, ‘on Wednesdays’ or ‘every Friday.’
 For example:

 I generally go running around the park after I get home.